Do you have one week in Provence but no car? Fear not. It is easy to explore Provence by rail.

 Note that there are two stations in Avignon: Avignon TGV (where the high-speed trains, including Eurostar, stop) and Gare d’Avignon-Centre.
 A shuttle train – La Virgule – will whisk you between the two stations in six minutes.

 Founded by the Romans, the centrepiece of Avignon is the UNESCO world heritage site of Palais des Papes.
-Built in the 14th Century for popes fleeing Rome, this largest Gothic palace in the world is a great place to start your tour of the city.
+Built in the 14th Century for popes fleeing Rome, this is not only one of the most stunning European palaces but is also and the largest Gothic palace in the world, and a great place to start your tour of the city.

 Where to stay in Avignon

-I stayed at the Avignon Grand Hotel, a lovely 4-star hotel just outside the city walls, and five-minutes’ walk from the train station.
+I stayed at this lovely 4-star hotel just outside the city walls, and five minutes walk from the train station.
 A perfect location, both for day trips around Provence by rail and for exploring Avignon.

 Where to eat in Avignon